miramou/pe_cfrna/README.md

 * Counts table data can be found under GEO X
 	* There are two versions of counts table:
-		(A) Raw counts table includes all possible annotations based on gtf file (B) Post QC counts table includes genes that passed filtering (see Methods, "Gene filtering")
+		1. Raw counts table includes all possible annotations based on gtf file
+		2. Post QC counts table includes genes that passed filtering (see Methods, "Gene filtering")
 * Raw data can be found under SRA Y
 * Metadata can be found under SRA Y

 # To run code

-* To run any notebook starting with a number greater than 0, you will need counts table version B. The notebook will load any required utilities.
+* To run any notebook starting with a number greater than 0, you will need counts table version 2.
+The notebook will load any required utilities.